necrolingus/udemy_docker/nginxwordpressmysql/README.md

 ### Regenerate certs and generate a new config file
-If you do get an nginx error, make sure nginx is installed as certbot needs it to generate the config.
-You can install it using sudo apt-get nginx.
+If you do get an nginx error, make sure nginx is installed on your host as certbot needs it to generate the config file.
+You can install it using "sudo apt-get nginx"

 If port 80 (the default port nginx uses) is already in use, do "sudo nano /etc/nginx/sites-enabled/default" and change port 80 to e.g. 40001 (there will be 2 lines right at the top where you should change it)

-certbot certonly -a nginx -d YOUR_DOMAIN.net
+Then run this command: sudo certbot certonly -a nginx -d YOUR_DOMAIN.net

+And then if you want to stop and disable nginx on the host, you can run the following command:

+sudo service nginx stop

+sudo update-rc.d -f nginx disable

 ##### You can replace -a with e.g. Apache if you want to